radgrad/semantic-ui/README.md

 # semantic-ui

+**IMPORTANT**: We have moved for Fomantic-UI for RadGrad2.
+Please see the fomantic-ui repo for the RadGrad2 theme definitions.

 Holds the semantic-ui distribution used to make the custom theme for RadGrad.

 There exists an [Atmosphere package for Semantic UI](https://github.com/Semantic-Org/Semantic-UI-Meteor).
 Unfortunately, as far as I can tell, this package only provides an easy way to install the default themes, and we need a customized theme.